pnp/sp-dev-fx-webparts/samples/react-teams-tagging/README.md

-# spfx webpart to Tag Teams using a TermSet in SharePoint
+# spfx web part to Tag Teams using a TermSet in SharePoint

 ## Summary
 This sample shows how read and update a custom Schema extension in MS Graph to Tag a Team using metadata from a specific TermSet in SharePoint.
 The user can select different Terms (up to 3), and are saved as a custom Schema extension in Group Graph entity.
-Besides, the webpart allows to find other Teams tagged wit the same Tag (for demo puposes only 1st Tag is used to run the query)
+Besides, the web part allows to find other Teams tagged wit the same Tag (for demo puposes only 1st Tag is used to run the query)

 ![Custom Schema Extension Webpart](./assets/webpart.JPG)